DougAnderson444/eframe_ollama/crates/ollama-launcher/README.md

 - [ ] Other OS (Window, Mac)
 - [ ] Flag tokio feature?
 - [ ] Use [https://github.com/tauri-apps/tauri-plugin-shell](https://github.com/tauri-apps/tauri-plugin-shell) as insipiration for robust/better handling.
+- [ ] Check if already running, in case another app is running ollama.